-The question concerns all of us, as an organisation that has members from around the globe, we want to cover the topic in more detail, here in our CREATIVE LOUNGE.
-Perhaps through the process of sharing our thoughts and views, we will get a better understanding, at the same time try to eliminate any stigmas attached?.
+The question concerns all of us.
+As an organisation with members from around the globe, we want to cover the topic in more detail here in our CREATIVE LOUNGE.
+Perhaps through the process of sharing our thoughts and views, we will get a better understanding, at the same time, try to eliminate any stigmas attached?.

 What do you say?
-Do you believe to be any different for you?
+Do you believe it to be any different for you?

 Linda Sue Busch – Wauseon, Ohio, USA.

-Good evening Linda thank you for sharing and congratulation in your achievements, I would call it your second life that began after at the age of 54.
+Good evening Linda, thank you for sharing and congratulation on your achievements, I would call it your second life that began after at the age of 54.
 With your future ahead of you, where age has no limits or boundaries.